clementw168/clementw168.github.io/_posts/cs-mva/2024-03-15-mva-bayesian-ml-swa.md

 | ![Visualization](/img_compressed/posts/cs-mva/swa_loss_landscape.png) |

-## Results

 In contrast to the original paper, our experiments showed that SWA **did not consistently improve performance** over standard training.
-While the idea of averaging weights to approximate ensembling remains elegant, our results suggest that **SWA is not universally effective** across datasets and architectures.
+While the idea of averaging weights to approximate ensembling is elegant, our results suggest that **SWA is not universally effective** across datasets and architectures.
 The discrepancy with the original paper highlights the importance of **reproducibility in deep learning research**.

 ## Documentation